 If you believe that objects can have internal energy, then it shouldn't be much of a stretch to believe that they can exchange this energy.
 This is known as thermal contact.
 The irreducible bits and pieces of objects responsible for carrying the internal energy are known as atoms — from the Greek "α τομή" [a tomi] meaning "can't be cut" — but belief in atoms is not a necessity.
 It just makes life easier.
 (Surprisingly, much of thermal physics and thermodynamics was worked out before atoms were generally considered real.)
-Since we are dealing with large numbers of atoms in uncoordinated motion, there will be times and places where the transfer of internal energy will run in one direction and different times and places where the transfer of internal energy will be in the opposite direction.
+Since we are dealing with large numbers of atoms in uncoordinated motion, there will be times and places where the transfer of internal energy will run in one direction and different times and places where the transfer of internal energy will run in the opposite direction.
 Since the numbers are so unimaginably large, we really don't care about what happens to any one atom.
 All that we can observe in such cases is the net or overall transfer of internal energy.
 This is known as heat.
 If the net exchange of internal energy is zero; that is, if no heat flows from one region to another; then the whole system is said to be in thermal equilibrium.
-Heat then is the net transfer of internal energy from one region to another.
+Heat, then, is the net transfer of internal energy from one region to another.

 Nothing can be said to have heat or store heat.
 Instead we say heat flows from one place to another.
 The direction is indicated by the sign in front of the number.
 Use "+" when heat flows in and "−" when heat flows out.
 Heat can travel left, right, up, down, forward, or backward, but that's not usually the way it's described.
 Heat is a form of energy and energy is scalar, therefore specific directions and angles and all the rest of that vector stuff is irrelevant.